 Last week I finally took Ollie and Lyle down to London for a day out.
 We spent the day seeing many of the city’s main sights including the London Eye.

 I’ve been talking about taking the boys into London for years now, but something always seemed to get in the way.
-It’s one of the items on my Fifty before Fifty list, because I really wanted to show them the sights of our capital city.
-With no major plans for the half-term week, it seemed like an excellent opportunity to finally make the journey.
+I really wanted to show them the sights of our capital city so with no major plans for the half-term week, it seemed like an excellent opportunity to finally make the journey.

 It was also a good opportunity to put the Samsung Galaxy S8+ through its paces.
 Three had kindly loaned the phone to me for my trip to Malaga.
 I used it to take the photos for this post, rather than carrying a separate camera.
 It also came in handy for checking the Tube map, finding directions for walking around the city, and even choosing where to eat!
 Click here to read my full review of the Samsung Galaxy S8+.